Anthony Fisher: Response to child sexual abuse cases

 In July 2008, when asked at a World Youth Day press conference about an alleged case of clerical sexual abuse in Melbourne years earlier, Fisher said: "Happily, I think most of Australia was enjoying delighting in the beauty and goodness of these young people and the hope — the hope for us doing these sorts of things better in the future — as we saw last night [at World Youth Day], rather than, than dwelling crankily, as a few people are doing, on old wounds."
 The father of the alleged victims and advocates for survivors of abuse reacted angrily and criticised Fisher's language.
 One said: "We've had non-stop calls from family members who are angry and distressed about this young Bishop's response."
-Fisher later said his comment was taken out of context: "I called the reporters cranky and, boy, did I get jumped upon ... they said I was calling the abuse victims cranky, which I certainly wasn't doing."
+Fisher said his comment had been taken out of context: "I called the reporters cranky and, boy, did I get jumped upon ... they said I was calling the abuse victims cranky, which I certainly wasn't doing."

 When he became archbishop, Fisher committed the church to doing better in its response to child sexual abuse cases.
 Upon being named archbishop, he said, "Victims of abuse and all young people must come first – no excuses, no cover-ups.
 The Church must do better in this area and I am committed to playing a leading role in regaining the confidence of the community and of our own members."

 He stated that the "Church in Australia is going through a period of public scrutiny and self-examination" and expressed his hope that it "will emerge from this purified, humbler, more compassionate and spiritually regenerated".
 He lamented the institutionalised child sexual abuse that occurred historically in his former Diocese of Parramatta and took the opportunity to apologise for what he acknowledged as the Church's failure to properly assist victims.
 Speaking of previous abuse cases, he reiterated his desire for openness and change saying, "We want to make sure every child is safe and cherished going forward."

 At the Mass for his installation as Archbishop of Sydney, Fisher said: "To survivors of abuse and all affected I say: the Church is - I am - profoundly sorry for what happened.
 All young people must be cherished and protected.
 The Church can do better and I am committed to giving a lead in this area.
 I pray that the Church will emerge from this period of public scrutiny humbler, more compassionate and spiritually regenerated.
 Only then will we regain credibility and trust in many people's eyes."
 He repeated this apology at the Royal Commission into Institutional Responses to Child Sexual Abuse and held a service of Prayers of Forgiveness and Reparation at St Mary's Cathedral following the release of the commission's final report.